cfe84/gitomatic/README.md

 Runs every time a change is detected in the events folder.
 Picks any `.ini` in the repo, runs them.

+You can of course run it locally, but you might want _some_ isolation, and run in Docker.
+If so, you can create a container using the script in `.build/run-gitomatic.sh`.
+You'll need to mount both the docker pipe file, and `/tmp` so that your containers use the same files.

+# Using

 ## pipeline definition

 Filter using filters in the `[filter]` section: